chuawt/tictactoe/README.md

 ## Project Status
-Project is: _in progress_.
+Project is: _completed_.

 ## To Do
+Some ways to extend this project:
-- Minimax AI
+- Create an AI using Reinforcement Learning.

 ## Acknowledgements